UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

     * The SVG chart must have reasonable margins and general spacing so as to be easily legible, not too cluttered, and not too spread out
 * Dropdown filter
     * You must use the supplied dropdown filter as the control to filter your chart
+    * Changing the dropdown filter keeps the currently selected elements on all charts
 * Lexis chart
     * The SVG chart must have an id of "lexis-chart"
     * Age is on the y-axis and year is on the x-axis